Gazyi/Gazyi.BurnCardDiceRollLite/README.md

     - Phase Lifesaver - Activate Phase Rewind when Pilot is on the verge of death.
     - Phase Lifesaver - Activate Phase Shift when Pilot is on the verge of death.
     - Mobile Hard Cover - Creates mobile Hard Cover in front of Pilot.
-    - Mobile A-Wall - Creates mobile Amped Wall in front of Pilot.
 * Custom - Titan related
     - Regen Booster - Your Titan is able to regenerate its bodyshield at a faster rate than normal.
     - Emergency Titan - Summon your Emergency Titan with Warpfall kit.
 Titan has halved health and no core.